kxng0109/github-repo-cache-app/README.md

 ## Prerequisites
 Before running the app, make sure you have the following installed:
 - Node.js (v14 or higher)
 - Redis: Redis should be installed and running on the default port (6379) on your local machine.
-You can install Redis using the method of your choice (e.g., Homebrew on macOS, apt on Ubuntu, or Redis downloads for Windows).
+You can install Redis using the method of your choice.

 ## Installation
 ### Clone the repository: